WahajK/Deployed_Honeypot/README.md

 5. **Access the web interface**:

-   Open your browser and navigate to `http://localhost:5000` to view the attack logs.
+   Open your browser and navigate to `http://localhost:5000` to view the website and run attakcs to create logs.

 ## Contributing